-At least once following the awarding of grades in November or March/April the subject teachers are to provide students with a chance to discuss their academic performances.
-The aim of this discussion is to make the student understand why the particular grade was awarded and how they can improve.
-These discussions contribute to the school's Access and Inclusion Policy by strengthening the students' motivation in the subjects and also enable the school's student counsellors to identify help for specific educational needs.
+Assessment in the form of grades is registered electronically in Managebac and students can see the history of the grades given, as well as teachers' comments, during their time at the school.
+At least once following the awarding of grades in November or March the subject teachers are to invite the students to a meeting to discuss their academic performances.
+The aim of this meeting is to make the student understand why the particular grade was awarded and how the student can improve.
+These meetings contribute to the school's Access and Inclusion Policy by strengthening the students' motivation in the subjects and also enabling the school's student counsellors to identify help for specific educational needs.